Quick Answer

 • U.S. birth certificate

-Reverification process:
+Reverification steps

-• Before current authorization expires
+1. Start before current authorization expires

-• Employee provides new document showing continued authorization
+2. Employee provides new valid document

-• Employer completes Section 3 of original I-9
+3. Employer completes Section 3 of original I-9

-• Original I-9 updated, not replaced
+4. Original I-9 is updated, not replaced

 Common I-9 Mistakes

-Employee mistakes:
+Employee mistakes

 • Providing expired documents

-Employer mistakes:
+Employer mistakes

 • Accepting expired documents

-• Requiring specific documents (discrimination)
+• Requesting specific documents

-• Missing 3-day deadline for Section 2
+• Missing the 3-day Section 2 deadline

-E-Verify process:
+E-Verify process

-1. Employee completes I-9 normally
+1. Employee completes I-9

-2. Employer enters I-9 data into E-Verify
+2. Employer enters data into E-Verify

-3. System checks against SSA and DHS records
+3. System checks SSA and DHS records

-I-9 When Status Changes
+I-9 Updates When Status Changes

-• Provide new work authorization documents
+• Provide updated work authorization documents

 • Employer completes Section 3 reverification

-• Update completed before old authorization expires
+• Update must be completed before old authorization expires

-Remote I-9 Completion
+Remote I-9 Completion Rules

 • Employee must be physically present

-• Employer (or authorized representative) examines original documents in person
+• Employer or authorized representative examines original documents in person

 What Is Form I-9

-List A Documents
+List A Documents (Identity + Work Authorization)

-List A options for immigrants:
+Common List A documents for immigrants

 • Unexpired Employment Authorization Document (EAD card)